shreythecray/secret-messages/README.md

 Now you can integrate this code into our own Node.js application.

 14. Open VS Code and open a new project with a file called `index.js`.
-15. Past the code into the `index.js` file
+15. Past the code into the `index.js` file.
 16. Install the node-fetch npm package, which will enable you to make API calls.
 17. Open a terminal and paste the command to install the package.